 Lord’s Cricket Ground would decrease by 20,400 from 28,000 seats to just 7,600.

 Wimbledon Centre Court

-Tennis fans can expect to have a more intimate setting with seat capacity being reduced from 14,979 to 4,000.
+Tennis fans can expect to have a more intimate table tennis like setting with seat capacity being reduced from 14,979 to 4,000.
 That means 10,979 centre court tickets will be given up.

 A much smaller venue will get even smaller in capacity, Crucible Theatre with social distancing measures in place, will only allow for 340 supporters at the stadium, 640 less than the full capacity.